DevCodeSpace/islamic_hijri_calendar/README.md

 ## Features

+* Users can set only the English calendar or show it with the Hijri calendar.
 * Shows both english day & arabic day.
 * Shows the Hijri month names along with the year.
 * set custom font families manually & google font as well.